How to photograph cards for cardmakers…

 If you have any tips of your own about how to photograph handmade cards, please leave a comment below !
 Thanks !

-Further reading about the subject of photography for crafters (affiliate links which helps this site):
+Further reading about the subject of photography for crafters (with affiliate links which help this site):

 USA and Rest of the World